Custom Targeting

 val adView = FuseFullScreenAdView(context, "<zone_code>", params)

-NOTE: You cannot set content custom targeting on FuseAdView
+NOTE: You cannot set content custom targeting on FuseAdView created in XML.

 Dynamic Ad Unit ID